 I am still continuing with my quest for calclum rich food.

 My 2 1/2 year old is still not drinking formula.
 While other Malaysian kids go to kindergarten with a tummy full of probably 6 to 8 oz of formula milk, mine goes to school with an empty tummy.
 Purely because she wouldn't eat anything within the hour when she woke up in the morning, and because she has objected to formula milk since she stopped taking in breast milk.
-Hence the daily bento boxes for her snacks in school. check out my other blogs for posts on toddlers bento.
+Hence the daily bento boxes for her snacks in school. check out

 She was a breastfed baby and when my milk production index has gone down, she has not had her daily intake of calcium.